 - Preheat oil for deep-frying.
-Place cornstarch in one shallow platter, the beaten eggs in one shallow platter and cream crackers crumbs in another shallow platter.
-Dredge the pork chop in cornstarch first and then dredge in beaten egg and finally coat with crackers crumbs and fry until golden brown over medium heat, about 2 minutes on each side.
+Place cornstarch in one shallow platter, the beaten eggs in another shallow platter and cream crackers crumbs in another shallow platter.
+Coat the pork chop in cornstarch first and then dredge in beaten egg and finally coat with crackers crumbs and fry until golden brown over medium heat, about 2 minutes on each side.
 Repeat with the rest of the pork chop.
 Keep them warm in the oven while making the gravy

 - Peeled the potatoes and quarter them.
-Dab them dry with paper towel and then drizzle some cooking oil to coat the potatoes.
-Place in the air-fryer (do not over crowd) and cook at 400 F for 10-15 minutes or until the potatoes are golden brown and cooked through.
+Dab them dry with a paper towel and then drizzle some cooking oil to coat the potatoes.
+Place in the air-fryer (do not overcrowd) and cook at 400 F for 10-15 minutes or until the potatoes are golden brown and cooked through.

 - Slice the pork chops into strips.
 Place the pork chop on a serving platter.
 Spoon the sauce over the pork chop along with the onion and green peas.
 Served with air-fried potatoes on the side and some rice if you wish.
 Serve immediately